mercadopago/devsite-docs/guides/additional-content/your-integrations/webhooks.en.md

 >
 > Note
 >
-> If you need to identify multiple accounts, you can add the parameter `?cliente=(sellersname) endpoint` to the endpoint URL to identify the sellers.
+> If you need to identify multiple accounts, you can add the parameter `?cliente=(sellersname)` to the endpoint URL to identify the sellers.

 3. Select the **events** from which you want to receive notifications in `JSON` format via an `HTTP POST` to the URL specified earlier.
 An event can be any type of update on the reported object, including status changes or attributes.
 Refer to the table below to see the events that can be configured, considering the integrated Mercado Pago solution and its business specifics.